JB1984/TheBlock/README.md

 # TheBlock
 TheBlock is an attempt to create a decentralized twitter like social media platform, written in Python using Flask.
 TheBlock is a work in progress.
 Many features to still add.

+<b>Most recent update 0.7 done on 9/14/2018</b> Changed flash host to "0.0.0.0" to allow for outside connections.

-<b>Most recent update 0.6 done on 9/1/2018</b> changed a lot of code related to the look of posts and how images show in each post.
+<b>update 0.6 done on 9/1/2018</b> changed a lot of code related to the look of posts and how images show in each post.

 To use this just clone the repo and use a CLI: